Tim North QC – VRU President

 For 4 years he was U20’s Coach and Head of Playing Operations at Melbourne RFC.

-He is Head Coach of the Melbourne Chargers and took them to their second Bingham Cup in Sydney in 2014.
+He is the former Head Coach of the Melbourne Chargers and took them to their second Bingham Cup in Sydney in 2014.

 2015 will be his 7th season coaching Monash University 7’s side for the Australian University Games.